ponylang/pony-patterns/docs/data-sharing/isolated-field.md

 - `_data` is rebound to a new empty `Array[U8] iso`
 - the previous value of `_data` is assigned to `to_send`

 Did you follow that?
-When the expression is done, we are left with 2 `Array[U8] iso's in scope:
+When the expression is done, we are left with 2 `Array[U8] iso`'s in scope:

 - The local variable `to_send` which is an isolated array of 10 characters
 - Our actor field `_data` that has been reinitialized to an empty array.